Nurse Practitioner Programs Academics & Curriculum

 The Nurse Practitioner programs are designed for working nurse professionals and are offered as distance programs.
 Throughout the program, several on-campus intensives will require students to travel to the Rochester, NY campus during the semester.
 See sample curriculum plans for each specialty program.

-On-campus intensives will vary amongst the specific lab or clinical courses and will be compressed experiential learning days (often two consecutive days) during which all students will be on campus together engaging in activities such as simulations, interprofessional learning, seminars, workshops, etc. Students will come to campus up to once per semester in each clinical or lab course, with required dates provided well in advance.
+On-campus intensives will vary amongst the specific lab or clinical courses and will be compressed experiential learning days—often two consecutive days—during which all students will be on campus together engaging in activities such as simulations, interprofessional learning, seminars, or workshops.
+Students will come to campus up to once per semester in each clinical or lab course, with required dates provided well in advance.

-The University of Rochester School of Nursing, a top 23 nationally ranked nurse practitioner program, has revamped its curriculum to meet evolving national standards and prepare our graduates for the future of health care.
+The University of Rochester School of Nursing, a top 15 nationally ranked nurse practitioner program, has revamped its curriculum to meet evolving national standards and prepare our graduates for the future of healthcare.
 Grounded in our legacy of excellence, the revised curriculum ensures our nurse practitioners are equipped with the latest scientific evidence and clinical decision-making skills tailored to the unique needs of individuals, groups, and populations.

 Each specialty program was updated to emphasize evidence-based practice, critical thinking, and advanced clinical knowledge, enabling graduates to deliver high-quality care and serve as leaders in the healthcare community.
 See sample degree plans for a list of courses for each specialty.